doggenyberg/pyWeather/README.md

 - **Dynamic Images:** Weather conditions are visually represented with appropriate images (e.g., clear, clouds, rain).
 - **Error Handling:** Displays an error banner if the city is not found or if there is an issue with the weather API.
 - **Responsive Design:** The app is optimized for both desktop and mobile devices.

-## Live Preview

-You can preview the app online at: [pyWeather](https://pyweather-tgl0.onrender.com/)

 ## Technologies Used